-In 2022, our Celgar and Peace River mills consumed approximately 4.3 million m3 of fiber.
-Approximately 47% of such fiber was in the form of sawmill wood chips and the remaining 53% came from pulp logs processed through their woodrooms or chipped by a third-party.
-Our Canadian mills' woodrooms are able to process about 21% of their fiber needs.
-The source of fiber at the mill is characterized by a mixture of species (aspen, spruce, pine, hemlock, douglas fir and cedar) and the mills source fiber from a number of Canadian and U.S. suppliers.
+In 2023, our Celgar and Peace River mills consumed approximately 4.2 million m3 of fiber.
+Approximately 55% of such fiber was in the form of sawmill wood chips and the remaining 45% came from pulp logs processed through their wood rooms or chipped by a third-party.
+Our Canadian mills' wood rooms are able to process about 46% of their fiber needs.
+The source of fiber at the mill is characterized by a mixture of species (aspen, spruce, douglas fir, hemlock, pine and cedar) and the mills source fiber from a number of Canadian and U.S. suppliers.

-In British Columbia, a combination of high harvesting rates during a past beetle endemic, subsequent governmental initiatives to reduce harvest levels and weaker lumber prices in 2022 resulted in lower sawlog availability and sawmill activity.
+In British Columbia, a combination of high harvesting rates during a past beetle endemic, subsequent governmental initiatives to reduce harvest levels and weaker lumber prices in 2022 and 2023 resulted in lower sawlog availability and sawmill activity.
 This resulted in lower wood chip availability which increased fiber costs in British Columbia.
-In 2022, our Canadian pulp mills' per unit fiber costs increased compared to 2021, due to strong demand in the mills' fiber baskets and for the Celgar mill in the second half of 2022 fiber supply was negatively impacted by regional sawmill curtailments.
+In 2023, our Canadian pulp mills' per unit fiber costs increased compared to 2022, due to strong demand in the mills' fiber baskets and for our Celgar mill, a decrease in the availability of wood chips as a result of regional sawmill curtailments.